veryshiny/QAA/Lab Notebook.md

 - Adapter content also seems to be super low (shown by `cutadapt` and `trimmomatic` results later as well).
 However they are present, near the 3` ends of the sequences.
 - the GC content differs a bit from the theoretical distribution.
 - per base average quality for each position is greater than 32, which is good.
+- Reverse reads (R2) have lower quality than Forward reads (R1) both sequence and basepair wise.